The Donaghey College of Science, Technology, Engineering, and Mathematics is proud to support and partner with numerous centers and programs.

 The Engineering Olympics is designed to introduce students to engineering through competitive team events and exercises.
 All participating schools receive all materials necessary to compete at no charge.
 There is a nominal fee (usually $5 per student) to participate.
 This year, Garver is the title sponsor of the Engineering Olympics.

-The 2021 Engineering Olympics: Junior Division (grades 6th-8th) Competition will be February 27.
-Registration will be open soon!
-Please review the below rules for more information and registration forms.
+Registration is now open!
+Please review the rules for more information and registration forms.

 Arkansas Science Olympiad